-- 115) The qualifying practice session will take place on the day before the race from 14.00 to 15.00. - The session will be run as follows: - a) From 14.00 to 14.15 (O1) all cars will be permitted on the track and at the end of this period the slowest five cars will be prohibited from taking any further part in the session. - Lap times achieved by the fifteen remaining cars will then be deleted. - b) From 14.22 to 14.37 (Q2) the fifteen remaining cars will be permitted on the track and at the end of this period the slowest five cars will be prohibited from taking any further part in the session. - Lap times achieved by the ten remaining cars will then be deleted. - c) From 14.45 to 15.00 (Q3) the ten remaining cars will be permitted on the track. - The above procedure is based upon a Championship entry of 20 cars.
+115) The qualifying practice session will take place on the day before the race from 14.00 to 15.00.

+The session will be run as follows:

+- a) From 14.00 to 14.15 (Q1) all cars will be permitted on the track and at the end of this period the slowest five cars will be prohibited from taking any further part in the session. - Lap times achieved by the fifteen remaining cars will then be deleted. - b) From 14.22 to 14.37 (Q2) the fifteen remaining cars will be permitted on the track and at the end of this period the slowest five cars will be prohibited from taking any further part in the session. - Lap times achieved by the ten remaining cars will then be deleted. - c) From 14.45 to 15.00 (Q3) the ten remaining cars will be permitted on the track.

+The above procedure is based upon a Championship entry of 20 cars.
 If 22 are entered six cars will be excluded after Q1 and Q2 and, if 24 are entered, six cars will be excluded after Q1 and Q2 leaving 12 cars eligible for Q3.

 - 116) a) Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
 Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc ferme until the end of the session. - b) If, in the opinion of the stewards, a driver deliberately stops on the circuit or impedes another driver in any way during the qualifying practice session his times will be cancelled.
+In this case, a team will not be able to appeal against the steward's decision.